mrle0429/Event-Management-System/02-analysis/usecases/docs/01-create-account.md

 # Use Case 01 - Create Account

-## 01 - Basic Course of Events - user
+## 01 - Basic Course of Events - user Register
 1. The user clicks the "Sign Up" button on the login page.
 (01- Login Page)
 2. The system navigates to the account creation page.
 (02 - register page)
 3. The user enters the required account details (username, password, email, etc.)